 Richard is survived by his wife, Evelyn (Sylte); his sons Dale P. (Debra) of Northern California, and Gregg A. (Ever) of Southern California; stepdaughter Carolyn Sylte; his sister, MaryAnn (Newcomb) Wales of Cordes Lakes, AZ; four grandchildren and two great grandchildren, and a myriad of nieces, nephews, and cousins scattered all over the continent.
 He was predeceased by his first wife, Dolores (Strong) Newcomb, to whom he was married 56 years; his parents; and older brother, Lloyd Frank William Newcomb, Jr.

-Visitation will be held at Lietz-Fraze Funeral Home in Lake Havasu City on Saturday, March 23, 2019, with burial following at the Lake Havasu Memorial Gardens.
+Visitation will be held at Lietz-Fraze Funeral Home in Lake Havasu City on Saturday, March 23, 2019, at 1:00 PM with burial following at the Lake Havasu Memorial Gardens.